simeononsecurity/Windows-Optimize-Harden-Debloat/README.md

 # Optimize, Harden, and Debloat Windows 10 Deployments

-**We are seeking help with implementing the [.Net](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat/issues/3) STIG.**

 **Note:** This script should work for most, if not all, systems without issue.
 While [@SimeonOnSecurity](https://github.com/simeononsecurity) creates, reviews, and tests each repo intensivly, we can not test every possible configuration nor does [@SimeonOnSecurity](https://github.com/simeononsecurity) take any responsibility for breaking your system.
 If something goes wrong, be prepared to submit an [issue](../../issues).
 Do not run this script if you don't understand what it does.

 ## Introduction: